kraabhi/Dog-Cat_Classification/README.md

 a is 0.01 or so.       ### range of the Leaky ReLU is [-infinity,infinity] When a is not 0.01 then it is called Randomized ReLU.

+##The basic practical difference between Sigmoid and Softmax is that while both give output in [0,1] range, softmax ensures that the sum ##of outputs along channels (as per specified dimension) is 1 i.e., they are probabilities.
+Sigmoid just makes output between 0 to 1.

+##Hence, if you are using a one hot encoding scheme where one channel has probabilities of one class and other channel has probabilities ##of another, then you must use a Softmax activation.
 POOLING

 It can be called down sampling step where we use filter of size smaller then the rectified convoluted image .
 Generally we use max Pooling it takes the maximum value in the filter and preserve most important features.For example we define a spatial neighborhood